 A general education elective, this course presents a survey of educational theorists, their philosophies and how those philosophies have been exercised in educational practices and the implications for students, teachers, parents and administration.
 Students will read historical background of and original documents by the educational theorists.
-Satisfactory completion of this course fulfills the philosophic studies general education requirement at The Master's College.
+Fulfills the philosophic studies general education requirement.